Newhall, Derbyshire

-Newhall is a suburban settlement located in Swadlincote, South Derbyshire, England.
-As of the 2011 census it had a population of 776.
-The village of Stanton is nearby.
+Newhall is a village in the South Derbyshire district of Derbyshire, England.
+The village of Stanton and town of Swadlincote are nearby.

 Newhall village

-A commuter settlement between Swadlincote and Burton upon Trent the village lies between the A444 to its south and the A511 to its north.
-To its east is the market town of Ashby-de-la-Zouch, very close to the M42 linking Nottingham (NE) and Birmingham (SW).
+It lies between Swadlincote and Burton upon Trent and connected to the A444 to the south and the A511 to the north.
+To the east is the town of Ashby-de-la-Zouch, very close to the M42 linking Nottingham (Northeast) and Birmingham (Southwest).
 Burton upon Trent is to the west with the A38 heading south to Lichfield and north for Derby and the M1.
-Slightly further north is the A50 linking the Stoke-on-Trent and the M6 motorway (east) one way and the M1 and Leicestershire (west) the other.
-It is geographically well placed for the major road network in all directions.

-Swadlincote is the closest population centre, though it is effectively a northern suburb of the town.
+Swadlincote is the closest town centre to the village.